tensorforce/tensorforce/README.rst

   they cannot replace running full environments
 - Examples moved into separate directory
 - N.b. we have not been able to test DeepMind lab yet
-- The distributed_pg_model will be deprecated.
+- The distributed_pg_model/distributed_agent have been deprecated.
 We want a general parallel/distributed functionality that works for as many models as possible, such as PAAC.
 We have started adding this functionality in to the main model but this is still work in progress.
 - We will soon publish a blog post detailing the overall architecture and explaining some of our design